Weed control in winter wheat: What do I need to consider?

 Timely herbicide applications are important for weed control in winter wheat.

-Over the next month, many of Michigan’s winter wheat acres will be treated with herbicides for weed control.
+Over the next two weeks, many of Michigan’s winter wheat acres will be treated with herbicides for weed control.
+Early weed and wheat growth from warm spring temperatures earlier this month will make these herbicide applications critical.
 While there are several herbicide options available for use in wheat, there are many factors growers should consider prior to deciding when to spray and what products to use.

-While it looks like we are finally moving past the cold temperatures of this spring, it is important to remember that most herbicides labeled for weed control in winter wheat have specific instructions that state herbicide applications should be made when weeds are actively growing.
+Over the last week, colder temperatures have limited wheat acres from getting sprayed.
+Hopefully, in the next couple of days we will be moving past the cold temperatures and will be able to spray wheat.
+It is important to remember that most herbicides labeled for weed control in winter wheat have specific instructions that state herbicide applications should be made when weeds are actively growing.
 Herbicides should not be applied when the crop is under stress from very cold temperatures, when there are wide fluctuations in day/night temperatures, when a frost has occurred or when temperatures are below freezing prior to, at or immediately following herbicide applications.
 A good rule of thumb is to only apply herbicides to winter wheat when the daily temperature is 50 degrees Fahrenheit or higher.
 Following this rule of thumb helps avoid possible wheat injury from herbicide applications and improves weed control.

 Spring herbicide applications on winter wheat frost-seeded with red clover